Drive sales on autopilot with ecommerce-focused featuresSee Features

 This seems straightforward at first glance.
-However the prices noted here are the amounts you pay per month for just the plan itself.
-After that, you have to factor in the amount of subscribers you have.
+However, the prices noted here are the amounts you pay per month for just the plan itself.

-If you’re on the Pro plan, scaling becomes a bit pricier.
-The tiers are still only $5, but they vary wildly:
+If you’re on the Premium plan, scaling becomes a bit pricier:

 One of the most beneficial things about ActiveCampaign is that it works well if you have multiple domains to manage.
 As you don’t directly connect one domain to ActiveCampaign, you can choose which domain to assign your campaigns to.

-If you plan on using ActiveCampaign as your Klaviyo alternative, you’ll have most of the same features, but you’ll have to plan for getting the tool down.
+Overall, comparing Klaviyo vs. ActiveCampaign, both have most of the same features.
+However, you’ll have to plan time to get the tool down.